circa 1818 An orphanage is built on the property that will become Music Hall.

 organize the Music Hall Association to build new the new hall.

-Exposition Hall (old Saengerhalle) is demolished to clear site for new Music Hall.
+Exposition Hall (old Saengerhalle) is demolished to clear the site for new Music Hall.

 1877 Construction begins on new Cincinnati Music Hall on May 1.